AnyChart/docs.anychart.com/Basic_Charts_Types/Column_Chart.md

 ## Labels and Tooltips

-In this section we will explain how to add and configure data labels and tooltips.<!--  Full explanation of formatting and tuning visual appearance for them can be found in Labels and tooltips tutorials.  -->
+In this section we will explain how to add and configure data labels and tooltips.

 If you want to configure data labels and tooltips for all series - you should do that in **.labels()** and